subdirectory/subshell/.github/README.md

 ```
 $　deno repl --unstable --compat --eval-file=https://deno.land/x/subshell@0.0.1/init.ts
 ...
-Deno 1.23.0
+Deno 1.23.1
 exit using ctrl+d or close()
 > api.tx. # Here tab completion won't show up
 ```

-But it won't tab complete in some circumstances.
+But it won't tab complete in some circumstances (see [denoland/deno#14967](https://github.com/denoland/deno/issues/14967)).
 Subshell used a custom patch to fix that.
-Plus you lose the ability to connect to browser wallet extension.
-So the recommend way is to access Subshell from the web interface.
+Plus you lose the ability to sign messages / transactions with browser wallet extension.
+So the recommend way is to access Subshell from the web ui.

 ### Customizability

 - You can override the init script (soon)
 - Custom types can be added the same way in Polkadot.js Apps
+- You can easily load your custom scripts to decorate the api, in the way you want.
+For example: [HackathonApi](https://github.com/equilibrium-eosdt/polkadot-hackathon/blob/3ea796b56c410e84077bce54fc1359d75c0bd6d1/test-case/src/chain-ops/api.ts#L22)

-### Extensibility
+### Infinite extensibility

-- The decentralized nature of Deno's package import system allows you to load dependencies from url in the repl
+- The decentralized nature of Deno's package import system allows you to load dependencies from url in the repl.
+You are not limited to [deno.land/std](https://deno.land/std), [deno.land/x](https://deno.land/x).
+The only limit is your imagination.

-### Security
+### Done right security
 - Sign messages / transactions with Polkadot.js wallet extension.
 Never make keys leave your wallet again!
 - Filesystem / network access can be disabled when you run scripts written by untrusted parties, thanks to [sandboxing in Deno](https://medium.com/deno-the-complete-reference/sandboxing-in-deno-b3d514d88b63)

-## Architecture Overview
+## How it works

 At first glance, you might think that the Deno repl is running directly inside your browser.
 That's only an illusion.
 In fact, there are three parties involved in a Subshell session:

 - 🦕: Deno (Rust)
 - 🕸️: Relay server (Golang)
-- 🌐: Frontend web app (TypeScript)
+- 🌐: Frontend web ui (TypeScript)

 ### Communication mechanism

-First, Deno is running as a remote process on a worker container, inside a Pod on Kubernetes, with a persistent bidirectional JSON-RPC connection over WebSocket to the relay server.
+First, Deno is running as a remote process on a worker container, inside a Pod on Kubernetes, with a persistent bidirectional JSON RPC connection over WebSocket to the relay server.

 🦕⇆🕸️

-Once you open the web app from your browser, it will similarly establish a connection to the relay.
+Once you open the web ui from your browser, it will similarly establish a connection to the relay.

 🌐⇆🕸️